ArduPilot/MethodicConfigurator/USERMANUAL.md

 Create a new vehicle configuration directory by copying files from an existing template directory.
 It's useful for setting up a new vehicle configuration quickly.

-- Use the "Template directory" `...` button to select the existing vehicle template directory containing the intermediate parameter files to be copied.
-Use the overview window to select the template that better matches the components of your own vehicle.
+- Use the "Source template directory" `...` button to select the existing vehicle template directory containing the intermediate parameter files to be copied.
+Use the overview window to select the template that better matches the components of your vehicle.
 ![Vehicle template overview](images/App_screenshot_Vehicle_overview.png)
-- Use the "Base directory" `...` button to select the existing directory where the new vehicle directory will be created.
+- Use the "Destination base directory" `...` button to select the existing directory where the new vehicle directory will be created.
-- Enter the name for the new vehicle directory in the "New vehicle name" field.
+- Enter the name for the new vehicle directory in the "Destination new vehicle name" field.
 - Click the "Create vehicle directory from template" button to create the new vehicle directory on the base directory and copy the template files to it.

 #### Open